 The case reached the Court at the same time as Brown v.
 Glines, which became the controlling case.

-Marines sought to circulate petitions dealing with issues in Vietnam War, support in South Korea
+Marines sought to circulate petitions dealing with Vietnam War, South Koreas

 Frank Huff, Robert Falatine, and Robert Gabrielson were serving in the Marine Corps at the United States Marine Corps Air Station in Iwakuni, Japan.
 In 1974, they sought permission to circulate a petition addressed to members of Congress that dealt with "the use of military forces in labor disputes within the United States, amnesty for men who resisted the draft or deserted the Armed Forces during the Vietnam War, and United States support for the Government of south Korea," according to the ruling.
 The commander denied two requests, but allowed the petition about South Korea to circulate within the base.